Algorithmic Bias in Lending: Evidence from a Fintech Audit: Results

 What then drives the differences in profitability across borrowers?
 One possibility is that the lender systematically underestimates the risk of Black and male borrowers, leading to more favorable interest rates relative to their true riskiness.
 To investigate this possibility, we would ideally assess the calibration of the lender's internal risk score, i.e., comparing predicted and realized default rates.
-However, this risk score is proprietary and was withheld by the lender.
+However, this proprietary risk score was withheld by the lender.
 Instead, we evaluate the calibration of our own (race- and gender-blind) risk model trained with the same set of proprietary features used by the lender's internal model.

-Using the approximately 80,000 funded loans from 2019, we trained two risk models using XGBoost with 5-fold cross-validation to obtain out-of-sample predictions.
+Our models are trained using XGBoost with 5-fold cross-validation to obtain out-of-sample predictions.
 Our first model---the ``blind" model---serves as a proxy for the lender's internal underwriting model because it is race- and gender-blind, meaning that it does not use information on race and ethnicity or gender to make risk predictions.
 Our second model, however---the ``aware" model---is race- and gender-aware and uses the BISG probabilities to estimate risk.
+Our blind and aware risk models obtained an out-of-sample area under the curve (AUC) of 0.665 (95\% CI, 0.662, 0.669) and 0.667 (95\% CI, 0.662, 0.671), respectively.

 A calibrated underwriting model should have estimated default rates that align with observed default rates.
 As shown in Figure \ref{fig:blind-calib}, our blind model is well-calibrated for White, Asian, and Hispanic borrowers, but is noticeably miscalibrated for Black borrowers, significantly \textit{underestimating} Black borrowers' risk of default.
 Disaggregated by gender, we find that the model is in fact well-calibrated for men, but slightly miscalibrated for women, \textit{overestimating} women's default risk.